aksommerville/spellingbee/README.md

 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
 - [x] Animate new tiles entering player's hand.
 - [x] During the attack stages, show the word centered and still.
 It's super hard to read in motion.
 Or maybe pause at the center of the arc?
+- [ ] Feedback when bumping a wall, both visual and auditory.
+- [ ] Can we cheat the hero backward when returning from battle as a hint, "you were walking this way"?
 - [ ] More helpful NPCs, esp near the start of each zone.
 - [ ] Proper graphics.
 - [ ] Many more random battles.